 Finish the plate with a drizzle of the chive oil and a little of the dill dressing.

 - November 10, 2006

-The seafood tower is a fresh, simple appetizer that will take you about an hour from start to finish and everything but the assembling can be done ahead of time.
-Just make sure that the seafood you buy is very fresh and the avocados are ripe but still firm.
+The seafood tower is a fresh, simple appetizer that will take you about an hour from start to finish, and everything but the assembly can be done ahead of time.
+Just make sure that the seafood you buy is very fresh and the avocados are ripe, but firm.